franklauder/franklauder.github.io/_posts/2022-12-19-new-persist.md

 <br/><br/>

-Improving upon a students first term experience is a major factor in their decision to return for the next term.
+Enhancing a student's first-term experience is a pivotal factor influencing their decision to return for subsequent terms.
+The retention of newly enrolled undergraduate students holds paramount importance for colleges, particularly in the face of changing economic times that have heightened the urgency of improving retention rates.
+Many colleges, being tuition-dependent, find themselves with limited maneuverability in terms of cash flow.

-Retaining new enrolled undergraduate students is of utmost importance for colleges.
-Changing economic times has only increased the urgency of improving retention rates.
-Many colleges are tuition dependent and have little room to maneuver when it comes to cashflow.
-Improving retention even buy a small percentage can keep college budgets in the black.
-It’s because of this urgency that I started this project.
-The goal of which was to create classification models that can predict which students are at risk of not returning.
+Even a marginal improvement in retention rates can be instrumental in keeping college budgets in the black.
+It is this sense of urgency that prompted the initiation of this project.
+The overarching goal was to develop classification models capable of predicting which students are at risk of not returning.

 To access the project, click on the Persistence Classification link below.